Abhishek-Yadav1109/CodSoft-Task-3/README.md

-# CodSoft-Task-3
+THIS IS MY THIRD TASK FOR MY CODSOFT INTERNSHIP, which is a Simple Calculator using HTML, CSS, JS

-Simple Calculator using HTML, CSS, JS
+Run the program through index.html